 Most people have heard of gene therapy, especially when research was ramping up during the 1990s.
 But few have any idea about how gene therapy actually works and where it is today.
 That’s because the science of gene therapy is kind of technical and the mass media don’t do technical, so we rarely get that side of the story.
 It’s in the same category as understanding how bioluminescence works, or how to solve a Rubik’s cube.
 I hate Rubik’s cubes, as much as I hate figuring out where the apostrophe goes in the plural possessive of Rubik’s.
 Rubickses’ cubes?
 That could work.

-It’s an important and popular fact that DNA makes your world go around.
-Evolution has come up with some mind-boggling complex processes to record biological data, replicate it in all living cells, and execute that code in order to create and maintain life.
+The chemical, DNA, is the basis of all life on Earth.
+The process of evolution has created some mind-boggling systems to record such biological data, replicate it in all living cells, and execute that code in order to create and maintain life.
 Today I want to give you a glimpse of the amazing facility of DNA.